Sean Kazmar Jr.: San Diego Padres

 The San Diego Padres drafted Kazmar out of the College of Southern Nevada in the fifth round of the 2004 Major League Baseball Draft and he signed.
 Kazmar started 2008 with the Double-A San Antonio Missions and was batting .264 in 111 games when he was called up to the majors on August 12, 2008.
 He recorded his first Major League hit on August 13, 2008, on the first pitch of his first ever plate appearance from the Milwaukee Brewers' pitcher CC Sabathia.
 On November 6, 2010, he elected free agency.

 Seattle Mariners

-On November 17, 2010, Kazmar signed a minor-league deal with the Seattle Mariners.
-He spent the year with the Tacoma Rainiers and elected free agency on November 2, 2011.
+On November 17, 2010, Kazmar signed a minor league contract with the Seattle Mariners.
+He spent the year with the Triple–A Tacoma Rainiers and elected free agency on November 2, 2011.

 New York Mets

-On January 10, 2012 Kazmar signed with the New York Mets to a minor-league deal.
-He elected free agency on November 2, 2012, after spending the year with the Binghamton Mets and Buffalo Bisons.
+On January 10, 2012, Kazmar signed with the New York Mets on a minor league contract.
+He elected free agency on November 2, after spending the year with the Binghamton Mets and Buffalo Bisons.